cutandjoin/cutandjoin.github.io/index.md

 ### Version 2.0.0.0 - June 28, 2025
 - Fixed a bug where the folder list was not updating on the vmp3 screen

+### Version 2.0.1.0 - July 12, 2025
+- Fixed a bug where the "qcs" parameter was not functioning correctly